ufal/nametag/README.md

 The first request will take some time, as the models are loaded.

-## Running NER prediction with NameTag 2
+## Running NER Prediction with NameTag 2

 Before you run NameTag 2 for NER prediction, please make sure you have: